laravel/lumen-docs/encryption.md

 <a name="configuration"></a>
 ## Configuration

-Before using Lumens's encrypter, you should set the `APP_KEY` option of your `bootstrap/app.php` file to a 32 character, random string.
-If this value is not properly set, all values encrypted by Lumens will be insecure.
+Before using Lumens's encrypter, you should set the `APP_KEY` option of your `.env` file to a 32 character, random string.
+If this value is not properly set, all values encrypted by Lumen will be insecure.

 <a name="basic-usage"></a>
 ## Basic Usage